Calliope (instrument): History

 Stoddard's original calliope was attached to a metal roller set with pins in the manner familiar to Stoddard from the contemporary clockwork music box.
 The pins on the roller opened valves that admitted steam into the whistles.
 Later, Stoddard replaced the cylinder with a keyboard, so that the calliope could be played like an organ.

 Starting in the 1900s calliopes began using music rolls instead of a live musician.
-The music roll operated in a similar manner to a piano roll in a player piano, mechanically operating the keys.
+The music roll operated in a manner similar to a piano roll in a player piano, mechanically operating the keys.
 Many of these mechanical calliopes retained keyboards, allowing a live musician to play them if needed.
 During this period, compressed air began to replace steam as the vehicle of producing sound.

 Most calliopes disappeared in the mid-20th century, as steam power was replaced with other power sources.
 Without the demand for technicians that mines and railroads supplied, no support was available to keep boilers running.
-Only a few calliopes have survived, and, unless converted to a modern power source, are rarely played.
-One such example is the Prairie Rose Carousel containing Band Organ #125 from the Johnson Organ Co. located at Chahinkapa Zoo in Wahpeton, North Dakota.
+Only a few calliopes have survived, which, unless converted to a modern power source, are rarely played.

+A relatively recently built calliope is that of Carl Bergman of Aspen, Colorado, which was built in the mid 1970s.
+The 6 foot tall wood-fired steam boiler was originally used by miners at Independence Pass and requires its owner to maintain a boiler operator's license.
+The calliope produces 10 notes and takes 8 hours to get ready.